washingtonsteven/stevenwa-sh/content/posts/2018-02-12-yelling-at-silicon.md

 ### Rename your app

-When setting up Dialogflow, it created an app in the [Actions on Google Console][aogconsole].
+When setting up Dialogflow, it created an app in the [Actions on Google Console](https://console.actions.google.com/).
 We can log in here and update the App information, like the app name and pronunciation, so we can talk to our service by name.
 I called mine "Thorndike Next Bus" (more on naming in a bit).

 This screen is meant for putting in your app metadata for publishing on the Google Actions Marketplace for everyone to use.
 However I currently don't have plans for a general public release of this; I just want to use it on my account.
 But since we are effectively preparing a public app (just not releasing it), we have a few limitations.